Dot-com bubble: Bursting the bubble

-Tangentially to all of speculation, Judge Thomas Penfield Jackson issued his conclusions of law in the case of United States v.
+Tangentially to all of speculation, on April 3, 2000 Judge Thomas Penfield Jackson issued his conclusions of law in the case of United States v.
 Microsoft Corp.
 (2001) and ruled that Microsoft was guilty of monopolization and tying in violation of the Sherman Antitrust Act.
 This led to a one-day 15% decline in the value of shares in Microsoft and a 350-point, or 8%, drop in the value of the Nasdaq.
 Many people saw the legal actions as bad for technology in general.
 That same day, Bloomberg News published a widely read article that stated: "It's time, at last, to pay attention to the numbers".

 On Friday, April 14, 2000, the Nasdaq Composite index fell 9%, ending a week in which it fell 25%.
 Investors were forced to sell stocks ahead of Tax Day, the due date to pay taxes on gains realized in the previous year.
 By June 2000, dot-com companies were forced to reevaluate their spending on advertising campaigns.
 On November 9, 2000, Pets.com, a much-hyped company that had backing from Amazon.com, went out of business only nine months after completing its IPO.
 By that time, most Internet stocks had declined in value by 75% from their highs, wiping out $1.755 trillion in value.
 In January 2001, just three dot-com companies bought advertising spots during Super Bowl XXXV.
 The September 11 attacks accelerated the stock-market drop.
 Investor confidence was further eroded by several accounting scandals and the resulting bankruptcies, including the Enron scandal in October 2001, the WorldCom scandal in June 2002, and the Adelphia Communications Corporation scandal in July 2002.

 By the end of the stock market downturn of 2002, stocks had lost $5 trillion in market capitalization since the peak.
 At its trough on October 9, 2002, the NASDAQ-100 had dropped to 1,114, down 78% from its peak.

+A common indicator used to show the dramatic rise in the number of dot-com companies is the number of advertisements purchased at the Super Bowl.
+In 1999, only two internet companies bought advertisements, but that number reached 17 the following year.
+However, this number sharply decreased in 2001, with only 3 dot-com companies purchasing an advertising slot.